pantae35872/radium/README.md

 ![Project Status](https://img.shields.io/badge/status-not%20finished-orange)
 ![Build](https://img.shields.io/badge/build-failed-red)

-Radium OS is currently in the very early stages of development and is not yet usable as a complete operating system.
+Radium OS is currently in the very early stages of development and is no where near usable.

 ## Build Dependices
 * ```rust``` (lastest nightly)